lmly9193/iwara-feed/README.md

-# Iwara Feeds
+# Iwara Feed

-Iwara Feeds is a service that generates RSS feeds for Iwara users.
+Iwara Feed is a service that generates RSS feeds for Iwara users.
 It is designed to run on Cloudflare Workers.

 ## Features